-30 As indicated above, by definition the net return to capital is equal to the rate of return to capital multiplied by the value of non-financial assets used in production of non-market output.
+As indicated above, by definition the net return to capital is equal to the rate of return to capital multiplied by the value of non-financial assets used in production of non-market output.
 For current price estimates, nominal values (for both the rate of the return to capital and the value of non-financial assets) should be used.
 For volume estimates, the nominal rate of return to capital in the base period should be used, with the value of assts calculated using the prices of assets in the base period.

-31 For countries with sectoral balance sheets, which are usually compiled using the perpetual inventory method (PIM), the calculation is reasonably straightforward.
-The scope of assets to which the return to capital should be applied are those non-financial assets that are used directly in the production of non-market output.
-As such any non-financial assets used in market production (or not used at all in production), which for the sectors under consideration is likely to be only a small proportion, should be excluded.16 A breakdown by asset-type is not necessary as the same rate of return to capital is applied to all asset classes.
+For countries with sectoral balance sheets, which are usually complied using the perpetual inventory method (PIM), the calculation is reasonably straightforward.
+However, allowance needs to be made for any assets used in market production, which for the sectors under consideration is likely to be only a small proportion.14 A breakdown by asset-type is not necessary as the same rate of return to capital is applied to all asset classes.

-32 Clearly, where sectoral balance sheets do not exist, the preferred approach is not possible.
+Clearly, where sectoral balance sheets do not exist, the preferred approach is not possible.
 It should be noted at the outset that this is a broader issue.
 Balance sheets are an integral part of the sequence of economic accounts.
 The PIM that produces balance sheet estimates also produces estimates of depreciation (formerly known as consumption of fixed capital) which is also necessary to calculate the value of non-market output.
 Importantly, depreciation estimates are also needed to calculate net measures such net domestic product and net national income.
 In the 2025 SNA, net measures are given greater prominence.
 It is recognized that this broader issue is one that will require focus in the implementation of the 2025 SNA.
 To this end, the IMF is developing guidance and a supporting tool for countries using the simplified PIM set out in Annex C of Measuring Capital.
-It is hoped that initiatives such as this will improve the availability of balance sheets and via this provide information to use in measuring the net return to capital for non-market production.
+It is hopes that initiatives such as this will improve the availability of balance sheets and via this provide information to use in measuring the net return to capital for non-market production.